Sexual Assault Defense Lawyer in Texas

 Contact Our Firm Today for a Free Consultation to Discuss Your Rights and Legal Options

 If you have been charged with committing rape or any other type of sexual offense on an adult, contact Stuckle & Associates PLLC as soon as possible.
-Paul Stuckle is an aggressive criminal lawyer who will make every effort to fight the accusations against you.
-Schedule a free consultation today at (972) 423-4405 or online so we can help you determine the best strategy for your defense.
+Paul Stuckle is an aggressive sexual assault defense lawyer who will make every effort to fight the accusations against you.
+Schedule a free consultation at our Plano office today at (972) 423-4405 or online so we can help you determine the best strategy for your defense.